natejoseph/natejoseph.github.io/_posts/2023-05-27-first-blog-post.markdown

 layout: post
 title: "First Blog Post"
 date: 2023-05-27 08:17:34 -0400
+author: Nate Joseph
 categories: blog
+excerpt: My first blog post!
+Read to learn a bit about me.
 ---

 This is my first blog post on my new website!
 I am mostly using this as a template in order to fully understand how to